iamtherealcat/Discord-Status-Rotator-/README.md

 an simple status rotator in c# written by me for fun usage just get your discord token tutorials on youtube put it in set token rest is self explaining

+## \packages\Microsoft.VisualBasic.10.3.0.zip
+### you have to unzip the file it was too big to upload
+and i dont want that you need to install the packages yourself

 Source of course